nishita22335/rag-ai/README.md

 # Simple RAG Chatbot

-An educational chatbot project demonstrating Retrieval-Augmented Generation (RAG), designed as a reference for developers exploring document-based AI assistants.
+An educational chatbot project demonstrating Retrieval-Augmented Generation (RAG).

 ## Overview

-This project showcases how to combine document retrieval with OpenAI's language models to answer user queries using relevant content from uploaded documents.
-It serves as a practical reference for developers interested in building AI-powered assistants.
+This project showcases how to combine document retrieval with large language models to answer user queries using relevant content from uploaded document.

 ## Setup